Wayne-Mai/EgoLoc/readme.md

 The output `all_clips_base_colmap.json` will be your camera poses file.

 ## Evaluation and Test
-Carefully follow the steps in [Ego4D VQ3D Benchmark](https://github.com/EGO4D/episodic-memory/blob/main/VQ3D/README.md) to evaluate and test the results.
+Carefully follow the steps in [Ego4D VQ3D Benchmark](https://github.com/EGO4D/episodic-memory/blob/main/VQ3D/README.md) to evaluate and test the results on [Eval AI Challenge](https://eval.ai/web/challenges/challenge-page/ 1646/leaderboard/3947).